mixpanel/docs/pages/docs/analysis/reports/insights.md

 - Marketing
     - Which advertising campaigns generate the most checkouts? (property breakdown)

-#### Frequency analysis
+#### Frequency Analysis

-It's important to know what's the natural frequency at which your users use your product / experience the core value proposition of your product - do majority of your users use your product daily? weekly ? monthly?
+It's important to know what's the natural frequency at which your users use your product and experience the core value proposition of your product--do the majority of your users use your product daily?
+Weekly?
+Monthly?
 A16Z wrote a great article about the [Power User Curve](https://www.reforge.com/brief/understand-your-most-engaged-users-with-the-power-user-curve#bOb9wjj_l0R3Pqo32pggUQ), and this [video](https://www.loom.com/share/0c05ac17742a4d49a4c6879c0fe9f0de) shows how you can reproduce that within Mixpanel.

 ## Quick Start